awsmug/torro-forms/readme.txt

 == Changelog ==

 = 1.0.0-beta.9 =

-* Major refactor: breaks backward-compatibility development-wise, plugin now requires at least PHP 5.6 and WordPress 4.7
+This pre-release is a major refactor that fully breaks backward-compatibility development-wise.
+Only user-generated content remains intact.
+The plugin now requires at least PHP 5.6 and WordPress 4.7.
+If you have already created extensions for Torro Forms, you need to adjust them in order for them to work with the refactored version.

 * Added: REST API endpoints for managing forms, their content and submissions
 * Added: WP-CLI commands for managing forms, their content and submissions
-* Added: Cache layer for all database requests
+* Added: cache layer for all database requests
+* Added: form submissions now live under their own admin submenu
+* Added: form edit page now uses Backbone for the form builder
-* Enhanced: Element types can now contain multiple fields
+* Enhanced: element types can now contain multiple fields
-* Enhanced: Form stats now scale by storing aggregate results persistently
+* Enhanced: form stats now scale by storing aggregate results persistently
-* Enhanced: Form submissions now have a status
+* Enhanced: form submissions now have a status
+* Enhanced: form submissions are now stored in the database immediately which prevents leakage due to cookie or session issues
+* Enhanced: Modules API now follows a clean structure throughout all modules
+* Enhanced: access controls are a separete module instead of a group of form settings
-* Enhanced: Indexes have been added to database tables to speed up queries
+* Enhanced: indexes have been added to database tables to speed up queries
-* Fixed: Installation routine works now properly on multisite setups of any size
+* Fixed: installation routine works now properly on multisite setups of any size
+* Fixed: it is now possible to properly register any kind of modules and submodules
 * Tweaked: 'form' shortcode is now deprecated in favor of 'torro_form'
 * Tweaked: form results are now relabelled as form submissions
 * Tweaked: element answers are now relabelled as element choices
+* Tweaked: submission handlers are now relabelled as evaluators
 * Tweaked: namespaces are used throughout the plugin code
 * Tweaked: uses external `felixarntz/plugin-lib` library for standard plugin functionality